Technocraphy-BD/.github/README.md

 ###  STEAM is an abbreviation for Science, Technology, Engineering, Art and Mathematics.

-The term is used to describe both education and careers in those fields.
+The term **S T E A M** is used to describe both education and careers in those fields.

 It can take many different forms, from hands-on experiments and projects to coding classes and robotics workshops.
 And can be also combined as after school, week days, summer camp etc with the regular education.